Morality: Music has a spiritual component

 Thus, music can be godly or satanic

 If God is musical, and if Satan is musical, then some music must be godly, and other music satanic.
-It's really that simple.
+I think that at the core, it really is that simple.
 The realm of music is an "aural battleground" where good and evil both exist and fight.
 Seeing that Satan has found a way to twist or pervert just about everything else created by God--truth, the Bible, marriage, emotion, the mind, movies, language, etc.--then it makes sense that he has found a way to pervert music, especially since music is one of his specifically mentioned gifts.
+And since God often uses music in a good way, music definitely has a spiritual component.

 I firmly believe that music is moral.
 It is emotional.
 It is a form of expression.
 It is full of math and order.
 And it has a spiritual component.
 Some music is absolutely good, and other music is evil.
 In the future, I would like to get more specific about which musical styles I feel are good and evil, and why I feel that way.
 As the famous Baroque composer J. S. Bach said, "All music should have no other end and aim than the glory of God and the soul's refreshment; where this is not remembered there is no real music but only a devilish hub-bub."3